 We will also recognize when judges stand up for the rule of law.

 But our approach is not limited to individual cases.
-We will also seek to galvanize systemic change, by encouraging states to be more transparent, and ultimately by measuring and publicizing states’ performance on a global justice index.
+We will also seek to galvanize systemic change, by encouraging states to be more transparent, and ultimately by measuring and publicizing states’ performance on the Global Justice Ranking™, an index documenting national courts’ adherence to human rights and fair trial standards.

 Between March and May 2019, TrialWatch monitors under the supervision of the Columbia Law School Human Rights Clinic monitored the trial of Cansu Pişkin, a journalist for the Turkish daily paper, Evrensel, in Istanbul, Turkey.
 Pişkin was charged with “making a public servant into a target for terrorist organizations” in violation of Section 6(1) of Law No. 3713, otherwise known as the Anti-Terror Law, for publishing the prosecutor’s name in her April 5, 2018 article, “Special Prosecutor for the Bosphorus Students.”
 On May 7, 2019, the Court convicted Pişkin and sentenced her to 10 months’ imprisonment (with the sentence pronouncement deferred for a period of five years).
 Ambassador Stephen J. Rapp assigned this trial a grade of D.See Fairness Report